ENGN2912B-2018/MTS-A/README.md

 ## Dependencies and Build Instructions.
 The project uses CMake for building and it requires the boost:asio library for asynchronous networking and finally, QT library for the user interface.

-We have tested the software in the following systems:
+We have tested the software on the following systems:

 **Linux Ubuntu**
 1. Download cmake, boost and qt libraries using apt-get pacakge manager: